 4 tbsp. warm water

-Part your hair and gently scrub all of the areas of the scalp with the pads of your fingers or a shower brush.
+First, part your hair.
+Then, gently and carefully scrub your scalp with the pads of your fingers or a shower brush.
 Rinse, cleanse, and condition as usual.

 Aspirin + Water